What is sales management? Definition, processes, & best practices

 • Continuously make data-driven improvements to their sales strategy

 The first of the three most essential pillars of sales management is sales operations, which includes building the team, managing that team, and retaining talent.
-Sales managers of course seek to hire the most talented reps for their team, but keeping those reps engaged, motivated, and satisfied requires more than just a strong onboarding process.
+Sales managers, of course, seek to hire the most talented reps for their team, but keeping those reps engaged, motivated, and satisfied requires more than just a strong onboarding process.

 Whether their reps are totally green or have years of deep experience, managers must equip them with the right tools and resources to progress their careers in a meaningful, measurable way.
 Reps should always feel as though they're a valued part of the team and the broader organization and that their efforts impact the company’s collective success.
 To nurture a highly collaborative, connected sales operation, managers should take the time to: